-“The Acer Chromebook Spin 713 is one of the fastest and longest-lasting Chromebooks ever made.”
+“The Acer Chromebook Spin 713 is one of the fastest and only Evo-certified Chromebooks ever made.”

 - Very good performance

 The stable of high-end Chromebooks keeps growing, and you might not be able to distinguish one from a Windows counterpart at first glance.

 Among the newest is the convertible 2-in-1 Acer Chromebook Spin 713, which was just updated for 2021 with new internal components and some Chromebook firsts.
 Namely, the Chromebook Spin 713 is now the first Intel Evo-certified Chromebook and the first Chromebook to offer full Thunderbolt 4 support.